embmike/Image-Captioning/README.md

 The encoder is a pre-trained Resnet-152.
 The classification layer has been replaced by a new feature layer.
 Both networks use the COCO image database for training.

-[PyTorch](https://pytorch.org/), the open source machine learning framework, is used to implement, train and test the convolutional neural network.
+[PyTorch](https://pytorch.org/), the open source machine learning framework, is used to implement, train and test the convolutional neural network lstm network.

 [Restnet-152](https://www.kaggle.com/pytorch/resnet152) is a pre-trained neural convolution network to recognize objects in images.
 The network has an error rate of 3.57% and is therefore better than a human.